fraindz/js-stories/README.md

 11. Array constructor function behaves differently based on number of arguments
 12. Symbols - Demo
 13. Prototype of object subtypes(Array and Function) is the subtype itself
+14. JSON stringify converts undefined, function, recursive prop access to null
+15. JSON stringify implicit coercion using toJSON
+16. JSON stringify explicit coercion using replacer array
+17. JSON stringify explicit coercion using toJSON gets precedence over replacer function
+18. parseInt is tolerant while coercion is intolerant
+19. Implicit coercion examples of + operator
+20. string coercion using + depends on valueOf and using String() depends on toString
+21. operators -,*,/ always coerce the operands to number
+22. Usage of !! - Implement onlyOneTrue function
+23. Operators || and && always return value of one of the two operands
+24. JS coercion gotchas
+25. Javascript ,(comma) operator executes all expressions and returns the last one

 [Function Stories](./function-stories.js)
 1. Constructor function v/s Normal function